Skip Navigation

 Return to main MCHbest page >>

 Overview.
-Telemedicine and telehealth services can help overcome geographical barriers and improve access to healthcare, especially in rural, remote, or medically under resourced areas, for children with and without special healthcare needs.
+Telemedicine and telehealth services can help overcome geographical challenges and improve access to healthcare, especially in rural, remote, or medically under resourced areas, for children with and without special healthcare needs.
 These services can facilitate virtual consultations, follow-up appointments, ongoing care, and specialty care with a personal doctor or nurse.[1,2,3] The COVID-19 pandemic has led to unprecedented use of telehealth and primary care providers reported that telehealth increased access to care and enabled them to provide high-quality care to their patients.[4]

 Access the peer-reviewed evidence through the MCH Digital Library or related evidence source.
-(Read more about understanding evidence ratings).

 Outcome Components.
 This strategy has shown to have impact on the following outcomes (Read more about these categories):